IBM/rpg-genai-data/docs/pages/task/explain_module.md

   | `PRINTER_FILE`  | Printer  | Output       | Sends formatted reports to the printer           |

 3. #### Global Components
-This section includes all global elements used in the program, such as variables, data structures, arrays, constants, and special keywords (e.g., LIKE, LIKEDS, CONST, etc.) used in declarations.
+This section includes all global elements used in the module, such as variables, data structures, arrays, constants, and special keywords (e.g., LIKE, LIKEDS, CONST, etc.) used in declarations.
 It should be organized into the following subsections for clarity

   ##### Variables
-  This section documents all variables used in the program, including their types and purposes.
+  This section documents all variables used in the module, including their types and purposes.

   Example: Variables
   | Variable Name | Type                          | Description                                              |